Best AK-47 Rifles [Tested]

 Pioneer Arms AKs

-While the prospect of a sub $600 AK may sound pleasing, they usually come with some caveats.
+While the prospect of a sub-$600 AK may sound pleasing, it usually comes with some caveats.

 In the case of Pioneer Arms AKs, that caveat is the same as the C39V2 mentioned above.